stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 For each round `n` until nomination has finished, a node picks the available peer `v` with the highest value of `priority(n, v)` from among the nodes in `neighbors(n)`.
-It then adds any values in `v`'s `votes` set to its own `votes` set.
-If the node itself has the highest priority--meaning `v` is actually the node doing the nomination--then it adds to `votes` a candidate value supplied by the higher-level application of SCP.
-Round `n` lasts for `2+n` seconds, after which, if nomination has not finished (see below), a node proceeds to round `n+1`.
+It then merges any valid values from `v`'s `votes` and `accepted` sets to its own `votes` set.
+The notion of message validity is dictated by higher-layer software, but should be mostly independent of replicated state.
+For instance, nodes might check that values can be syntactically parsed, that signed transactions have correct digital signatures, and that timestamp fields are not in the future.

+Nodes must not send an `SCPNomination` message until at least one of the `votes` or `accepted` fields is non-empty.
+When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence is listening to itself for votes) solicits a candidate value from higher-layer software and adds this value to its `votes` field.
+Nodes that do not have the highest priority wait to hear `SCPNomination` messages from other nodes, echoing the nominations sent by the highest-priority nodes in the current and prior rounds.

 If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains